-And it turns out you can even upcycle your Christmas tree!
+Eco friendly bonus points: You can even upcycle your Christmas tree!
 Check out these cool herbal ways to reuse your Christmas tree from The Pistachio Project!

 I hope some of these suggestions give you the inspiration you needed!
 What are your best ideas for eco friendly gifts this year?
 Leave a comment!